 When we were going through IVF treatments and we had our first two miscarriages, one thing that bothered me, and still does, was when people would ask why we were spending the money or why we didn’t forget the treatments and become foster parents or why we weren’t considering adoption.

-Trust me – we considered EVERYTHING
+Trust me – we considered EVERYTHING!

 Infertility is a disease – it isn’t a choice.
 We decided we wanted to try and treat that disease to see if it could help us have our family.
 Each time we did IVF, there were new findings or additional lab work done.
 So after that, we decided to try again.
 Once we realized we had tried everything and it still wasn’t resulting in a healthy baby, we knew we had to stop.
 We understood the difference between persistence and insanity.